Taking on a new employee

 - tax code

-We look at what to do if your employee hasn’t got a NINO on our dedicated page.
+We look at National insurance numbers on our separate page, including what to do if your employee hasn’t got one.

 A lot of basic information that you need will be on the P45 that your employee should bring with them from their previous job.
 This is a form that is given to an employee when they leave a job.

-If they do not have it, for example they have lost it, were not employed immediately before starting with you, or are still to receive it from their previous employer, then you will have to collect the details separately (usually by asking them to fill in a Starter Checklist) and ask them about their employment situation before they joined you – this may be their first job since leaving school or they may have another job which they plan on keeping at the same time as working for you.
+If they do not have a P45, you will have to collect the information you need separately (usually by asking them to fill in a Starter Checklist) and ask them about their employment situation before they joined you.
+For example, this may be their first job since leaving school, or they may have another job which they plan on keeping at the same time as working for you.

-We explain more about this on our dedicated page looking at the starter procedure.
+We explain more about this on our starter procedure page.